-FRM are experienced in developing Joint strategies for two tier areas (and have supported strategies in Warwickshire, Leicestershire, Derbyshire, Merseyside, Staffordshire), as well as Unitary Authorities (Solihull, Nottingham, Kirklees), strategies for WCAs (St Helens) and Combined Authorities (Tees Valley).
+FRM are experienced in developing / supporting Joint strategies for Combined Authorities and / or two tier areas (e.g North London, Tees Valley, Warwickshire, Leicestershire, Derbyshire, Liverpool City Region, Staffordshire), as well as Unitary Authorities (Solihull, Nottingham, Kirklees), strategies for WCAs (St Helens).

 We are experts in benchmarking, waste growth modelling, the impacts of DRS / EPR, carbon impacts, the SEA process, stakeholder engagement and can model cost and environmental impacts of collection / recycling / treatment / disposal options in all relevant service areas.
 This provides evidence behind Strategy decisions.